-I’m not well-schooled in the ways of cannabis—figuring out what is CBD took some time.
-I don’t know my hemp from my weed; THC, CBD…IDK.
-For me, it’s like trying to get the square root of a number: If I concentrate for a minute, I can figure it all out, but mostly, I just don’t care to.
+I’m not well-schooled in the ways of cannabis—figuring out what CBD is took some time.
+Until recently I didn’t know my hemp from my weed.
+THC, CBD…IDK.
+It’s like trying to get the square root of a number: If I concentrate for a minute, I can figure it out, but really I just don’t care, you know?

-The most concrete proof that the CBD oil is doing good things for me came the other night, though.
+But the most concrete proof that CBD oil is doing good things for me came about two weeks after I started taking it.
 I hadn’t mentioned my new CBD routine to my husband, in part because I wanted to assess for myself whether it had an impact.
-But out of the blue one night, while watching TV, he turned to me and said, “Hey, I’d like to thank you for not getting so frustrated lately with me and the boy.
+But out of the blue one night while watching TV, he turned to me and said, “Hey, I’d like to thank you for not getting so frustrated lately with me and the boy.
 I appreciate it.”